DenysGusti/Lab1b/README.md

 bunny, the back side will have the background color because the triangles pointing away from the viewer won't be visible.
 I also implemented a bounding box as demonstrated in the tutorium and fixed both local and global transformations.
 The type of light source is selected using a uniform variable to avoid duplicating shader code.
 The camera can also move forwards and backwards.
+Only eye vector is in view space when doing lightning calculations, and it somehow works.

 ---